Canon SL1 vs Nikon D5

 Feature comparison: Canon SL1 vs Nikon D5

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The SL1 and the D5 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the D5 offers a wider field of view (100%) than the one in the SL1 (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the D5 has a higher magnification (0.72x vs 0.54x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon SL1 and Nikon D5 along with similar information for a selection of comparators.

 One difference between the cameras concerns the presence of an on-board flash.
 The SL1 has one, while the D5 does not.
 While the built-in flash of the SL1 is not very powerful, it can at times be useful as a fill-in light.